 Erin Adair-Hodges is the winner of the 2016 Agnes Lynch Starrett Prize for her first poetry collection Let’s All Die Happy, to be published by the University of Pittsburgh Press as part of the Pitt Poetry Series in 2017.

 A poet/essayist born and raised in New Mexico, Erin earned an MFA from the University of Arizona and then quit poetry; eight years later, her first accepted poem won The Georgia Review‘s Loraine Williams Prize.
-Her work can also be seen now or in the not-too-distant future in Boulevard, Cimarron Review, Green Mountains Review, Kenyon Review, Radar and more.
-Erin teaches writing and literature in Albuquerque, where she is the co-creator and curator of the Bad Mouth Reading Series, bringing the best in fiction/nonfiction/poetry/music to Burque.
+Her work can also be seen now or in Boulevard, Crazyhorse, Green Mountains Review, Kenyon Review, Prairie Schooner, Radar and more.
+Erin is currently the Visiting Assistant Professor of Creative Writing at the University of Toledo.

 2017: Sewanee/Claudia Emerson Scholar in Poetry